 - Special Notes: AHE

-- Section Notes: P: ENGL.1020; This course explores literary responses to scientific and technological developments over the past two centuries.
+- Section Notes: P: ENGL.1020.
+This course explores literary responses to scientific and technological developments over the past two centuries.
 We begin with the "two cultures" debate about the relative value of scientific and humanities education in a world pervaded by science and technology.
-Then, with Mary Shelley's novel Frankenstein, we explore a series of fictional and non-fictional literary works and cultural texts by Robert Louis Stevenson, H. G. Wells, Charles Darwin, Aldous Huxley, M. T. Anderson, and others that dramatize the impact of science and technology on everyday life in the modern world.
-Final grade will be based on weekly response papers and two formal essays.
+Then, with Christopher Marlowe's 1590s play Doctor Faustus and Mary Shelley's 1818 novel Frankenstein providing the conceptual framework for our discussions, we will explore a series of fictional and nonfictional literary works and documentary and feature films up to the present day that dramatize the impact of science and technology on everyday life in the modern world.
+Final grade will be based on a series of short essays and a final exam.;

 - Credits: 3;